Bx64/Awesome-Solar/awesome-blog/AMA-with-StealthEX.md

 **Ben Frost:** That was stellar!

 Huge thank you for taking your time to provide such an in-depth insight into Solar Network.
 I for sure have learned a lot!

+#### Live Questions

+*Q1: Do you have a Token Burning plan to increase Token value and attract Investors to invest?*

+**BFX:** Yes, all fees paid for creating token contracts will be collected and burnt monthly!

+*Q2: How can users stay updated with this project?
+Are there channels, including local communities where users can get the latest updates?*

+**BFX:** Yes, there are a lot of community channels.
+I think it would be easiest to go to the official Telegram chat and move from there.
+There’s also a Discord with multiple channels for different languages!

+*Q3: Many projects have problems with UI / UX and this one turns off new users.
+How do you plan to improve the interaction with new users and with users outside the crypto space?*

+**BFX:** There will be a lot of documentation available for end-users and developers alike.
+Any questions about user interface or experience can be asked in the official channels, or in your own local community chat.
+There are also delegates working on creating articles, videos and tools to help you with all these issues!

+*Q4: Can you tell me more details on the IDO?
+The schedule and contribution for each?*

+**BFX:** There is no IDO, the current holders of SXP will be able to swap their ERC- / BSC- based tokens to the new mainnet.
+No additional tokens can or will be minted for this swap.

+*Q5: Marketing is a central element for every project, so that everyone knows the potential that a project can bring is vital to achieve the goals set.
+What is your strategy to attract new users and Investor to your platform and keep them long term?*

+**BFX:** Marketing will at first be covered by the former project lead, but can also be helped by delegates.
+Additionally, a foundation will be created – the Solar Community Foundation – that will be able to provide grants and fund proposals by community members, of which marketing in a certain way or strategy could be one.

+*Q6: Smart contracts are susceptible to failure and many projects fall victim to this, costing users money and the project discrediting.
+How reliable and secure is your smart contract?
+Have you tested it through any of the parties?*

+**BFX:** All contracts can be created as open-source and audited either through firms (a code audit is part of the roadmap) or community developers/security researchers.

+*Q7: ‘STAKING” is one of the STRATEGIES to ATTRACT USERS and HOLD Them long term.
+Does your GREAT PROJECT have plan about Staking??*

+**BFX:** There is, you can refer to the articles “Staking your SXP (Solar Network)” and “Voting & reward dilution” on my blog.

+*Q8: Since NFT is popular nowadays, is there a plan for NFT integration?*

+**BFX:** Yes, they are part of the Side Ledger Protocol, specifically the SLP-2 type token contracts!

+*Q9: What’s your main focus right now, are you focused on the community or market/Exchange or the products?*

+**BFX:** Definitely focussed on the projects features, products and utilities.
+There are already several large exchanges that SXP is on, and the exchanges supporting the swap will be released soon.
+However, full focus is on what adds value to Solar; its features and utilities.

+**StealthEX:** That was it!
+Once again, a huge thank you to BFX for such an amazing AMA, it was truly educational, and a great insight into what makes Solar Network a standout project!

 ---